 I love the Jackbox Games as they're entertaining and a great group activity with easy accessibility.
 Anyone with a phone or actually any internet enabled device can join in making it easy to get people playing.
 While I felt this pack wasn't the strongest of the Party Packs it still brings some solid new games into the mix that I'm sure will be enjoyed.
 Quiplash 2 once again shined here being hilarious with Trivia Murder Party and Tee K.O. providing great laughs as well.
 The other two weren't quite as great, but still solid games.
 I also found this pack to be more focused on larger groups as the previous packs did have better support for smaller numbers of players.
 If you want to keep the party going then this is a great addition and if you haven't yet tried the games before, it's still a solid entry point.
 I also want to mention that there are child friendly settings as well so any audience can enjoy the package and great streaming options.

-Review Done on Jackbox Party Pack 3 for Xbox One
+Jackbox Party Pack 3 Review on Xbox One

 Review Code Provided by Sandbox Strat